Important COVID-19 guidelines

 The autumn schedule for 2020 examinations is now available.

 The College has created two demonstration films designed to provide an insight into the candidate experience and how the oral and clinical components are conducted.

 Sample oral questions are provided, as are instructions for candidates to follow during the clinical and oral examinations.
 The Oncology Registrars' Forum (ORF) have prepared advice for candidates from trainees who have already sat the examination.
-The document has been drafted without input from the FRCR examiners and does not necessarily represent their views.
+Generic examiners' reports are available as a guide to candidates and trainers preparing for future sittings of the examination.